 “Vieilles Chansons pour les Petits Enfants”

 by Jack London

 “The Wonderful Wizard of Oz”

 National Ambassador for Young People’s Literature

-Jason Reynolds, the 2020-21 National Ambassador for Young People’s Literature Jacqueline Woodson is the sixth writer to hold this position, which is co-sponsored by the Library of Congress, the Children’s Book Council and the Every Child a Reader, with additional support from Dollar General Literacy Foundation.
+Jason Reynolds, the 2020-21 National Ambassador for Young People’s Literature, is the seventh writer to hold this position, which is co-sponsored by the Library of Congress, the Children’s Book Council and Every Child a Reader, with additional support from Dollar General Literacy Foundation.
 Reynolds’ platform for his two-year term is “GRAB THE MIC: Tell Your Story.”

 Read.gov presents a sampling of suggested books that will spark the imagination and transport readers to new and exciting places.
 Look for these books in your local library.
 The books supplement the online resources in the American Memory website.
 Following each list is a link to the corresponding online resources.